 The Urinary Bladder

-In this article, we shall look at the anatomy and physiological functions of the bladder.
-We shall also look at the disorders of neurological control that can occur.
+In this article, we shall look at the anatomy of the bladder – its shape, vasculature and neurological control.

 Functions of the Bladder